valueflows/valueflows/mkdocs/docs/specification/model-text.md

 ### Resource

 Resources are defined in different ways, depending on their need and ability to be accounted for specifically.
-Every flow of any kind will reference a resource, represented either by ResourceSpecification or EconomicResource.
+Every flow of any kind will reference a resource, represented either generally by a ResourceSpecification or by a specific EconomicResource.
 Resource classifications also assist in understanding or finding a resource.
 More info at [Resource concepts](../concepts/resources.md), [Classification concepts](../concepts/classification.md).

 ![resource model](../assets/resource-mdl.png)